Software Toolchain¶

 you’re using a distribution different from Ubuntu, make sure to use the

-) to get the system packages in
+corresponding package manager (instead of apt) to get the system packages in

 the step 5.